LGBTQ rights in Turkey: Istanbul Pride

 Istanbul Pride is a gay pride march and LGBTQ demonstration held annually in Turkey's biggest city, Istanbul.
 The event first took place in 2003 and now occurs each year on either the last Sunday of June or the first Sunday of July, to mark the end of Istanbul pride week.
 About 30 people took part in the first Gay Pride Istanbul.
 The numbers have increased exponentially each year, reaching roughly 5,000 people by 2010.
 The 2011 gathering attracted over 10,000 people, therefore making Gay Pride Istanbul the biggest march of its kind in the Muslim World.
-The 2012 pride march, which took place on 1 July, attracted between 10,000 and 30,000 people.

 Participants assemble in Taksim Square before marching the entire length of İstiklal Avenue.
 This is a wide pedestrian boulevard and one of Istanbul's most important public spaces, the frequent home of bayram and regional festivals.